BIO / CV

 Christina's CV is here.

 Christina received her PhD from Harvard University Graduate School of Arts and Sciences, her M.Arch with distinction from the Harvard Graduate School of Design, and her B.A. in Architecture and East European Studies wth distinction from Yale University.
-Her doctoral dissertation explored the foundations of early Soviet urban theory and practice in three seminal industrial sites: Baku, Magnitogorsk, and Kharkiv.
+Her current book project establishes the foundations of early Soviet urban theory and practice in three seminal industrial sites: Baku, Magnitogorsk, and Kharkiv, and her new research explores interwar exchanges of housing expertise between the US and Europe, using Atlanta as a primary node.
 At Harvard, Christina was an active participant in the Harvard Mellon Urban Initiative: Reconceptualizing the Urban as a teaching fellow and collaborator for the Moscow portal.
 She was also the Sidney R. Knafel Dissertation Completion Fellow at the Weatherhead Center for International Affairs for 2015-16.
-She has presented her work at conferences in Russia, Ukraine, the UK and the US, and has published in Future Anterior, Harvard Design Magazine, and the Journal of Urban History.
+She has presented her work in Austria, Belgium, Russia, Ukraine, the UK, and the US, and has published in Future Anterior, Harvard Design Magazine, and the Journal of Urban History.

 Christina served as Vice Consul in the U.S. Consulate in St. Petersburg, Russia, and received a Fulbright Fellowship to Ukraine, where she researched post-Soviet Ukrainian architecture and urbanism.
 She also worked as an architect and urban designer in Boston and taught architectural history and theory at Northeastern University.
 Her professional work included designs for discrete architectural projects, master plans for local municipalities and open space design for a waterfront city in Dubai, UAE.
 She is a Registered Architect in the Commonwealth of Massachusetts.